kansasgis/NG911/Doc_Online/ConversionTools.md

 <a name="parcels"></a>
 Running *Add/Update Parcel Layer*:

-1. Open ArcCatalog and navigate to the toolbox called “Kansas NG911 GIS tools”, expand the toolbox, then expand the toolset called “Conversion Tools.”
+1. From the toolbox, expand the toolset called “Conversion Tools.”

 2. Double click the script titled “Add/Update Parcel Layer.”